 What I Come From My parents met at a Texas Instruments calculator plant in1976—Dad was the process engineer, Mom was the line manager.
 I started my career in large-scale commercial print in Dallas, then moved on to investment banking in New York before eventually moving into strategic finance for public universities in Austin and Oakland.
 After a stint as a grant-maker at the Bill & Melinda Gates Foundation in Seattle, I returned to the Bay Area as a principal designer for the design and innovation consultancy IDEO where I specialized in systems design and interactive data visualization, primarily in the education studio.
 I've since built a healthy design + strategy freelancing practice with design firms like IDEO and others.

 When I Have Time I am a luxury/fashion hobbyist.
-I have built and operated a couple of small consumer-facing startups in the luxury and travel markets.
+I have built and operated a handful of small consumer-facing startups in the luxury, fashion, and travel “lifestyle” markets.
 My favorite design quote is from Edward Tufte: "Clutter and confusion are failures of design, not attributes of information."
-My favorite data visualization on the web right now is Years You Have Left to Live, Probably—because it is full of motion and requires interaction to have meaning.
-My favorite work of contemporary art right now is Shapolsky et al.—because it is data visualization of a social system and because it really irked the Guggenheim Board of Trustees.
+My favorite data visualization on the web is Years You Have Left to Live, Probably—because it is full of motion and requires interaction to have meaning.
+My favorite work of contemporary art is Shapolsky et al.—because it is data visualization of a social system and because it really irked the Guggenheim Board of Trustees.